bigbelly-nj/alx-system_engineering-devops/0x00-shell_basics/README.md

 takes you to the home directory...home sweet home
 3. The Long Format
 lists the contents of the current directory in long format
+4. Hidden files
+lists all files in the current directory including hidden files